-In episode 24 of The Kubelist Podcast, Marc and Benjie speak with Jake Moshenko and Jimmy Zelinskie, Co-Founders of Authzed.
+In episode 24 of The Kubelist Podcast, Marc Campbell and Benjie De Groot speak with Jake Moshenko and Jimmy Zelinskie, Co-Founders of Authzed.
 They discuss the Google Zanzibar white-paper, the open source project SpiceDB, and the challenges faced when implementing authorization in modern applications.

 Marc Campbell: Hi, and welcome to another episode of the Kubelist Podcast.

 Today's episode is going to be fun.

 We're going to get pretty technical and dive into SpiceDB, an open source project from Authzed.

 As always, Benjie's here with me.
 Hey Benjie.

 Marc: So let's just jump in.
 Let's get started with an intro to our guests.

 Today we have Jake Moshenko and Jimmy Zelinskie from Authzed joining us.

 Jake and Jimmy have an interesting background and they have worked on two you've probably used in the Kubernetes ecosystem.

 So we're going to spend time today talking about SpiceDB, a project that you've open sourced as part of Authzed, but before we jump into that, I would love to hear a little bit about each of your backgrounds.